ssec/polar2grid/doc/source/getting_started.rst

     The most common use of |project| is to convert satellite data files in to gridded image files.
-    The following command can be used to create GeoTIFF single band images of all S-NPP VIIRS imager SDR calibrated data with accompanying geolocation files found in ``<path to files>/<list of files>``.
+    As an example, the following command can be used to create GeoTIFF single band images of all S-NPP VIIRS imager SDR calibrated data with accompanying geolocation files found in ``<path to files>/<list of files>``.

     .. code-block:: bash